MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

 ## View the settings

 With the drift protection enabled, you can only modify the non-protected security settings.
-To modify the protected security settings, you need to disable the drift protection.
+To modify the protected security settings that form the baseline, you need to first disable the drift protection.
 You can find and download the complete list of security settings at: [aka.ms/hci-securitybase](https://aka.ms/hci-securitybase).

 ## Next steps